kytulendu/libwordthai/doc/code_TIS-620.md

 ### TIS-620 IRC

-Used in iRC VGA and THAILS driver.
+Used in iRC Thai driver and MS-DOS 6.22 Thai Edition THAILS.

 iRC VGA driver did not have `lak khang yao (ๅ)`, `yamakkan (อ๎)`, `angkhan khu (๚)` and `kho mut (๛)`.